 Section 4.
-The arbitrator shall set a hearing date and shall render a decision within thirty (30) calendar days after the conclusion of the hearing.
-His or her decision will be subject to the preponderance of the evidence standard.
+The arbitrator shall set a hearing date and a decision is preferred within thirty (30) calendar days after the conclusion of the hearing.
+The decision will be subject to the preponderance of the evidence standard.
 The power of the arbitrator shall be limited to interpreting this Agreement, determining if it has been violated, and to resolve the grievance within the terms of this Agreement.
 The arbitrator has no authority to add to, delete from, amend, or modify any terms of this Agreement or make a finding in violation of law.
 The decision of the arbitrator shall be final and binding on both parties.
 Each party shall be responsible for costs of presenting its own case to arbitration.
-Costs incurred in connection with the arbitration hearing will be divided equally, provided that the losing party shall be responsible for the arbitrator's fee and expenses.
+The losing party shall be responsible for the arbitrator's fee and expenses.